slongfield/wolfwig/notes/devlog.md

 * Using mooneye/misc/bits/unused\_hwio to check that the new registers are hooked up correctly.
 * Time gets away from me quickly.
 * Screwed something up, and Tetris started flashing as soon as it loaded.
 But what?
+  * Apparently, not calling joypad.update() on write screwed it up.
+I guess it was looking for those values to get cleared?

 ### 2019-05-08